kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 - Saved user interface state
 - Front-end application configuration

-Another use case exception for utilizing an EAV model in a database is where the attributes are user defined and a developer will not have control over them.
+Another use case exception for utilizing an EAV model in a database is where the attributes are user defined and a developer will not have control over them programatically.

 Another use case exception for utilizing an EAV model is for something like a multiple product (entity) type shopping cart.
 Where each specific product (entity) type has its own list of attributes.
 If the product (entity) catalog only sells a manageable number of product different types the attributes, the attributes should be materialized as physical columns in the table schema.
 This type of EAV model will have diminishing returns for performance with more data housed in the database.
 Caching this type of EAV model will allow for a larger data set as to lessen the chance of performance issues.
 Ensure this is communicated to the stakeholders.